shipcloud/shipcloud-for-woocommerce/readme.txt

 == Changelog ==

+= 1.5.0 =
+* Fixed: Added whitespace between first and last name as well as street name and number when displaying a shipment

 = 1.4.2 =
 * Enhanced: Added direct links to German customer stories to readme.txt
 * Fixed: Fatal error due to `Call to undefined method WC_Order::get_meta()` for WooCommerce 2 users